BABC Northern California Events Calendar

 Please plan to join us for the 7th Annual Funding, Exits and IPO's event on Wednesday, February 28th, 2018 at the Quadrus Center in Menlo Park.
 This event typically sells out quickly and seating is limited so REGISTER TODAY!

-2017 has been an interesting year for technology companies and the Silicon Valley Venture Capital community.
-In terms of companies funded and total funds deployed it has been very similar to 2016 as at the end of Q3 with 3,700 deals done and a total of $52Bn invested.
+2017 was an interesting year for technology companies and the Silicon Valley Venture Capital community.
+In terms of companies funded and total funds deployed it was the biggest year since the dotcom boom with $84bn invested in almost 12,000 deals.

 |BUSINESS CARD DRAWING:

 With thanks to Air India and Taj Hotels, you could win two round trip tickets on Air India to New Delhi and onwards to Mumbai, plus two nights at the Taj Mahal New Delhi and Taj Santacruz Mumbai

 Ranked #23 out of 100 top tech investors on Forbes’s 2015 Midas List, Rebecca Lynn is a General Partner at Canvas.
 She focuses on early-stage venture investments in AI, FinTech, digital health, SaaS, and mobile.
 Rebecca led Canvas’s investments in Casetext, CrowdFlower, HealthLoop, Roofstock, and Vida Health, and currently sits on the boards of each.
 She also led Canvas’s investment in Luminar, 11 Honore, as well as, FutureAdvisor which was acquired by BlackRock.